Hyper-V: Architecture

 Hyper-V implements isolation of virtual machines in terms of a partition.
 A partition is a logical unit of isolation, supported by the hypervisor, in which each guest operating system executes.
-There must be at least one parent partition in a hypervisor instance, running a supported version of Windows Server (2008 and later).
-The virtualization software runs in the parent partition and has direct access to the hardware devices.
+There must be at least one parent partition in a hypervisor instance, running a supported version of Windows.
 The parent partition creates child partitions which host the guest OSs.
+The Virtualization Service Provider and Virtual Machine Management Service runs in the parent partition and provide support for child partition.
 A parent partition creates child partitions using the hypercall API, which is the application programming interface exposed by Hyper-V.

 A child partition does not have access to the physical processor, nor does it handle its real interrupts.
 Instead, it has a virtual view of the processor and runs in Guest Virtual Address, which, depending on the configuration of the hypervisor, might not necessarily be the entire virtual address space.
 Depending on VM configuration, Hyper-V may expose only a subset of the processors to each partition.
 The hypervisor handles the interrupts to the processor, and redirects them to the respective partition using a logical Synthetic Interrupt Controller (SynIC).
 Hyper-V can hardware accelerate the address translation of Guest Virtual Address-spaces by using second level address translation provided by the CPU, referred to as EPT on Intel and RVI (formerly NPT) on AMD.

 Child partitions do not have direct access to hardware resources, but instead have a virtual view of the resources, in terms of virtual devices.
 Any request to the virtual devices is redirected via the VMBus to the devices in the parent partition, which will manage the requests.
 The VMBus is a logical channel which enables inter-partition communication.
 The response is also redirected via the VMBus.
 If the devices in the parent partition are also virtual devices, it will be redirected further until it reaches the parent partition, where it will gain access to the physical devices.
 Parent partitions run a Virtualization Service Provider (VSP), which connects to the VMBus and handles device access requests from child partitions.
 Child partition virtual devices internally run a Virtualization Service Client (VSC), which redirect the request to VSPs in the parent partition via the VMBus.
 This entire process is transparent to the guest OS.

 Virtual devices can also take advantage of a Windows Server Virtualization feature, named Enlightened I/O, for storage, networking and graphics subsystems, among others.
 Enlightened I/O is a specialized virtualization-aware implementation of high level communication protocols, like SCSI, that allows bypassing any device emulation layer and takes advantage of VMBus directly.
 This makes the communication more efficient, but requires the guest OS to support Enlightened I/O.

 Currently only the following operating systems support Enlightened I/O, allowing them therefore to run faster as guest operating systems under Hyper-V than other operating systems that need to use slower emulated hardware: